Using the API Consumer Application Security Policy

 Step 1: Add Policy

 You can create an API Consumer Application Security Policy instance using Add Policy in the Policies > Operational Policies section.

 Step 2: Modify Policy

 When you Modify the API Consumer Application Security Policy on the Policy Details page the initial policy will look like this.
-The No Signature checked option provides a simple header security (e.g., ApplicationSecurityUnsigned) default policy.
+The No Signature checked option provides a simple header security (for example, ApplicationSecurityUnsigned) default policy.

-Another common simple header security policy for Community Manager applications provides SHA1 - Shared Secret (e.g., ApplicationSecuritySigned) support as follows:
+Another common simple header security policy for Community Manager applications provides SHA1-Shared Secret (for example, ApplicationSecuritySigned) support as follows:

 You can get started using the default policy configurations (provided here), and then expand your configuration based on your requirements:

 Step 3: Assign Policy to API in Community Manager